mrToddman/UVGI-Calculator/README.md

 <img src="assets/image.jpg?raw=true" width="500px"><br/>

 This calculator Requires Matlab with symbolic toolbox plug-in to run.
 It is missing a GUI and the code is a little rough.
-The m scripts calculate UV dose, and reduction of target biologically active effluents flowing in water or air inline, axially to a UVGI lamp array.
+The m scripts calculate UV dose, and reduction of target biologically active effluents flowing in water or air inline to a UVGI lamp array.
 Both a square duct or round tube can be modeled.
 The lamp array is customizable and automatically spaced n rows by m columns.

 “UVGIrectangularDuct.m” is the calculator for a lamp array in a rectangular duct.